8 car insurance discounts that may save you money

 Maintaining a driving record with no at-fault accidents or traffic violations may help keep your car insurance premiums down, according to the National Association of Insurance Commissioners (NAIC).
 In fact, the association says safe drivers pay lower car insurance rates.

-Some companies offer discounts to drivers who drive less than the average number of miles per year.
+Some insurers offer discounts to drivers who drive less than the average number of miles per year, explains the III.
 They may also offer policies where your payments are based on the number of miles you drive.
 If you drive less than the average driver, you may want to look into these types of discounts or policies to help you save money on insurance costs.

 If your car isn't already equipped with an anti-theft device, consider the benefits of installing an alarm system or a stolen vehicle recovery transceiver.
 In addition to helping deter theft or vandalism, the NAIC says an anti-theft device may help you qualify for a discount from some insurers.

 Don't wait until your car insurance policy has expired to switch to a different insurer.
-First off, it's not a good idea, because going without car insurance is against the law (most states require that all drivers have liability coverage).
-Second, some insurance companies may offer incentives for new customers who sign a new policy before their old policy expires.
+First off, going without car insurance is against the law (most states require that all drivers have liability coverage).
+Second, some insurers may offer incentives for new customers who sign a new policy before their old policy expires.
 Additionally, some insurance companies may offer a price reduction for policy owners who pre-pay their entire policy period, instead of paying in installments.